 7. Outdoor Adventures

 Make this Fourth of July in Rochester a memorable one with enjoyable outdoor activities.
 Plan a driving, hiking, cycling, climbing, boating, swimming, or paddling adventure, then enjoy a picnic or outdoor seating at local bars and restaurants.
-Consider planning a trip to Sonnenberg Gardens and Mansion State Historic Park on July 4th to take advantage of New York State residents’ special $5 admission fee.
+Consider planning a trip to Sonnenberg Gardens and Mansion State Historic Park on July 4th to take advantage of the special $2.50 admission fee for New York State residents.
 Or spend a day at the beach reading a great book, playing all day at an amusement park, or picking fresh berries from a local farm.
 Finish with delicious hand-crafted ice cream.

 What are your favorite Rochester 4th of July activities?